a-efstathiou/DevSecOps-pipeline-vulnado/README.md

+# DevSecOps pipeline using Vulnado repository for testing

+This is a DevSecOps pipeline that runs several dynamic and static tests on the commited code.
+It can be used with a git hook calling the url of the pipeline that you can define in the settings.
+All the relevant files of the pipeline are in the **/Jenkins** folder.
+Below is the original markup file of the forked repository

 # Vulnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.